hugang/auto-test/commands.md

 the "style" attribute, for example).

 - arguments
-    - attribute locator(target): An element locator followed by an @ sign and then the name of the attribute, e.g. "foo@bar".
+    - attribute locator(target): An element locator followed by an @ sign and then the name of the attribute, e.g. " foo@bar".
     - variable name(value): The name of a variable without brackets.

 ## store json [〇]